spack/spack/lib/spack/docs/packaging_guide.rst

 It is common for high performance computing software/packages to use ``MPI``.
 As a result of conretization, a given package can be built using different implementations of MPI such as ``Openmpi``, ``MPICH`` or ``IntelMPI``.
-In some scenarios to configure a package one have to provide it with appropriate MPI compiler wrappers such as ``mpicc``, ``mpic++``.
+In some scenarios, to configure a package, one has to provide it with appropriate MPI compiler wrappers such as ``mpicc``, ``mpic++``.
 However different implementations of ``MPI`` may have different names for those wrappers.
 In order to make package's ``install()`` method indifferent to the